Can I Sue for Sepsis in Kentucky?

 Have you recently been diagnosed with sepsis?
 Are you interested in learning more about whether you have the opportunity to pursue maximum compensation for a medical error made in your case?

-If so, a qualified Kentucky medical malpractice lawyer at Wilt and Thompson, PLLC, may be able to assist you with your claim.
+If so, a qualified Kentucky medical malpractice lawyer at Wilt and Associates, PLLC, may be able to assist you with your claim.
 To further discuss your case during a free consultation, simply give our office a call at 502-253-9110 or complete the quick contact form below to schedule yours.